AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 * See the Assets documentation for full information about the [original Content Fragment editor](/help/assets/content-fragments/content-fragments-variations.md) - it is available from both the **Assets** console and the **Content Fragments** console.

-* Your project team can customize the editor if required.
+* Your project team can customize the editor if necessary.
 See [Customizing the Content Fragment Console and Editor](/help/implementing/developing/extending/content-fragments-console-and-editor.md) for further details.